zzjrabbit/marlin/README.md

 ## 📦 Install

-dumbname is currently in development.
+Marlin is currently under development.
 You can currently install the crates via `git` specifications.
 (I'm aware that this is not explained well.)
 Look at the tutorials in the Usage section for detailed instructions.